ferpieklo/sg_de_challenge/README.md

 3. Install dependencies with `pip install -r requirements.txt`.
 4. Execute the “challenge.py” file inside the "src" folder using `python ./src/challenge.py` (`python3 ./src/challenge.py` if on MAC).

+### Data Extraction and Transformation

+One challenge we face at SG is accurately reporting international orders when sales are made in different currencies.
+To address this, we retrieve reference exchange rate data that assists in calculating and reporting international sales across various currencies.
+The European Central Bank provides an API to collect this data, but a simpler alternative is the Frankfurter API.
+Its documentation can be found [here](https://www.frankfurter.app).

+Using Python, write a script to pull exchange rate data useful for reporting.
+For this exercise, we need data for February 12-13, 2024.
+Retrieve data for all daily currencies against the Euro.

+Using fake e-commerce data from the API documented [here](https://fakestoreapi.com), pull data for all products in the 'Women’s Clothing' category.
+Assuming the data for these products is in USD, create a new pandas DataFrame that includes all of the products, the price in USD, the price in EUR, and the date of the exchange rate that was used.

+Furthermore, considering that the DataFrame represents a table in BigQuery which receives new products daily, write a query to create a new table with only the 5 best-rated products each day.

 ### Data Engineering in Production questions

+For the provided questions below, please offer a concise explanation in one paragraph.
+Diagrams can be included if they are helpful, but they are not required.

 > Using typical sales data as an example, how would you ensure that a data pipeline is kept
 > up to date with accurate data?
 What tools or processes might you use so that sales data is